fusion5/x86-64-linux-cpu-trap-flag/README.md

 functions for signals to catch SIGTRAP (see `man sigaction` for more information).
 The operating system manages the handlers for multiple processes.
 Hence, we need to interact with Linux in order to install and handle TRAP signals for the current process only.
-This is achieved by means of system calls.
+This is achieved by means of system calls:

 ```
 #include <signal.h>